ZaneDubya/UltimaXNA/README.md

 UltimaXNA does not include the Ultima Online resource files, and will not work on a computer that does not have Ultima Online installed.
 UltimaXNA is compatible with any Ultima Online client prior to the introduction of the *.UOP resource format, including Mondain's Legacy.
 [Download the client files for Mondain's Legacy here](http://games.mirrors.tds.net/pub/ea-games/uo/uoml_setup.exe).

 UltimaXNA is designed to work with all server software.
-The reccomended installation is RunUO 2.3, [which you can download here](https://code.google.com/p/runuo/downloads/list).
+The recommended installation is RunUO 2.3, [which you can download here](https://code.google.com/p/runuo/downloads/list).